Colonia del Sacramento, Uruguay

-There are also growing business interests here.
-Besides being the location of the main ferry terminal to Buenos Aires, Colonia has a free-trade zone with a textile industrial plant and the Pepsi plant that makes soft-drink syrup for all of Latin America.
+There are also business interests in Colonia del Sacramento.
+Besides being the location of the main ferry terminal to Buenos Aires, Colonia del Sacramento has a free trade zone with a textile industrial plant and the Pepsi plant that makes soft-drink syrup for all of Latin America.

 Cost of Living in Colonia

 In Colonia del Sacramento, you can get a good bottle of Uruguayan wine for less than $10, as well as locally grown produce and cheeses made by the nearby Swiss-Uruguayan dairy farmers in the Department of Colonia at low prices.